basic preserves

 These recipes are good as the basis for the future meals as you can keep them in the fridge for several days.
 Some preserves can also go as an independent meal, such as berry jam with chia seeds or cashew yogurt.

-recipe making
+recipe maRking

 lactose free